 A complete nipple inversion is where the nipple is totally reversed and cannot be pulled out.
-According to Dr Hodgkinson, this condition cannot be improved by a breast augmentation. `Some patients are advised by their general practitioners or families that breastfeeding will improve the situation but most patients want the problem corrected at the same time as an augmentation,’ he says. `For this I make a tiny incision around the nipple and release the ducts, then reconstruct the breast tissue underneath the ducts, allowing the nipple to protrude.
+According to Dr Hodgkinson who performs cosmetic surgery in Sydney, this condition cannot be improved by a breast augmentation. `Some patients are advised by their general practitioners or families that breastfeeding will improve the situation but most patients want the problem corrected at the same time as an augmentation,’ he says. `For this I make a tiny incision around the nipple and release the ducts, then reconstruct the breast tissue underneath the ducts, allowing the nipple to protrude.
 The patient wears a small rubber ring around the nipple for about a week to prevent recurrence, and the small incision within the areolar is barely noticeable.’

 |BEFORE and AFTER correction of inverted nipple by Dr Hodgkinson|